miladyboy/wingman/tasks/Tasks.md

 - [x] Fix frontend tests.
 - [x] Fix optimistic image preview bug
 - [x] When I add images in the web or send a new message, we should scroll to the bottom.
+- [x] Extract the Subscribe page into its own component.